tsdat/tsdat/docs/source/examples_and_tutorials.rst

 Examples
 --------

-1. Tsdat hosts several examples from a lidar buoy on its `GitHub repository`_
+Tsdat hosts several examples from a lidar buoy on its `GitHub repository`_

-2. Example `ADCP and Spotter wave buoy raw data ingest <https://github.com/jmcvey3/MRE-resource-ingest/tree/main/ingest>`_

-3. `Smart buildings data ingest <https://github.com/jmcvey3/ingest-BBD-multiple/tree/main/ingest/seb>`_

-More examples coming soon.